 If it's not completely obvious, there are signs it is ending slowly but surely.

-Personally, you start feeling less toward them, and including them less in your life- less calls, less activities together, less sharing.
+Personally, you start feeling less toward them, and including them less in your life—fewer calls, fewer activities together, less sharing.
 Even if something is wrong on their end, you might pick up on it instinctually.
 It can become too much effort to make plans with them.
 This feeling is one that precedes drifting apart.

-When there is one too many fights in succession, and repeated arguments there is obviously a wedge being driven between you two.
+When there are one too many fights in succession, there is obviously a wedge being driven between you two.
 It is also a sign of drifting apart, but with more hostility and ill feelings toward one another.

-Another sign a friendship is ending, is when you or your friend are speaking more harsh truths to each other and the friendship itself.
+Another sign a friendship is ending is when you or your friend are speaking more harsh truths to each other and the friendship itself.
 You are taking less care of each other's feelings.
-When we're in a friendship, we make effort to be kind to our friend, make them feel good about themselves, and offer critique with consideration.
+When we're in a friendship, we make effort to be kind to our friends, make them feel good about themselves, and offer critique with consideration.

 Sometimes, you or your friend begin hanging out with other friends more often.
 Interests and lifestyles change and friendships are one of the first things to reflect this.